Some people wear their smile like a disguise.

 First, take a few long, deep breaths, hug the nearest huggable object, then try this:

-My feelings of despair/panic/uselessness were compounded by the fact that I felt guilty for feeling them.
+My feelings of despair/panic/uselessness have been compounded by the fact that I felt guilty for feeling them.

 I am not a complain-about-problems person; I’m a figure-out-how-to-beat-them person.
 I know some of the most wildly successful people have faced crap of their own, and I also know people IRL who’ve dealt with the ultimate in shitty situations and still managed to maintain an attitude that puts the rest of us to shame.
 So feeling defeated by our personal situation seemed horribly self-centered.